 The holiday season presents boundless opportunities to be local.
 That’s why we’re offering inspiration from one of Virginia’s expert designers.
 We asked Paul Miller of Makenest Interiors, a purveyor of American and artisan-made furniture and home decor, to create a seasonal VAfoodie spread to serve up the best of local enterprise this holiday season.

-Charlottesville’s Blanc Creative is making some of the most exciting artisan cookware out there.
-The subtle elegance of their skillets looks great at the stovetop, in the dining room, or serving up toasted noshes on the cocktail table.
-These are not run of the mill tools, but useful works of art.
+Charlottesville’s own Blanc Creatives is making some of the most exciting artisan cookware out there.
+The subtle elegance of their skillets looks great on the stovetop, in the dining room, or serving up toasted noshes on the cocktail table.
+These are not run-of-the-mill tools, but useful works of art.

 The greatest favor you can do for your guests and yourself is to create soft, theatrical lighting at the dinner table.
 Oil lamps and candles add a golden flicker to the setting and fill in the shadows once the overheads have been dimmed.
 The tapers at Beeswax Candle Company in Lynchburg offer about eighty minutes of burn time per inch, allowing for hours of lingering over dessert and coffee, unpacking the universe with your very favorite people.

 Wildflowers gathered in a birch bark vase like the regionally sourced bouquets offered at Flower Haus reflect the pastoral charm of simple and savory foods.
 Flower Haus offers gorgeously unique and local community-focused fresh flowers.